 Lead and Lag Measures Examples

-Lead and lag measures work together to give you the information you need to succeed.
+Lead and lag measures work together to give you the information to succeed.
 Here are some real-life leading and lagging indicators to help you understand what this might look like for your business.
 The lead measure is listed first, and the lag is second.

 Lead vs. Lag